ToshioCP/Gtk4-tutorial/gfm/sec20.md

 # GtkMenuButton, accelerators, font, pango and gsettings

 Traditional menu structure is fine.
-However, Buttons or menu items we often use are not so many.
+However, buttons or menu items we often use are not so many.
 Some mightn't be clicked at all.
 Therefore, it's a good idea to put some frequently used buttons on the toolbar and put the rest of the less frequently used operations into the menu.
 Such menu are often connected to GtkMenuButton.